Launch Recite Me assistive technology

 What you can do

-- Keep in touch with your place manager at Yorkshire Housing
+• Keep in touch with your housing officer at Yorkshire Housing

 When you report antisocial behaviour to us, we’ll ask you to gather evidence so we can progress your case.
 Sometimes this might involve taking pictures or filming from your phone so you must be mindful about why you’re doing it and what you do with that footage once you have it.